An Oliphant Never Forgets :: v1.0.0

 • Database clients

 One thing I've learned building with MCP tools: every tool you expose to an agent adds permanent context-window load, and each tool call is a full LLM reasoning cycle.
-It's tempting to create a port for every capability you could expose, but the better approach is to design ports around workflows the agent actually needs to complete.
+It's tempting to create a port for every capability you could expose, but the better approach is to design ports around workflows the agent needs to complete.
 A search_and_summarize tool is more useful than separate fetch_url, extract_text, and call_llm tools.
 This is the same discipline hexagonal architecture always demanded (don't create interfaces you don't need), but it matters more here because the cost of a bloated adapter surface is paid in tokens on every single request.

 Why This Is More Composable

 Ports also become governance boundaries.
 They define what the agent is allowed to perceive and do.
-Instead of the old dependency tangle where business logic reached into infrastructure code, ports enforce capability boundaries by design.

 One nuance worth calling out: not all governance should be optional.
-If you rely on the agent to voluntarily call a safety-check tool, it might just... not.
+If you rely on the agent to voluntarily call a safety-check tool, it might not.
 For critical behaviors like permission checks or content validation, mandatory hooks (system-level triggers that fire regardless of what the agent decides to do) are more reliable than tools the agent can choose to ignore.
 In hexagonal terms, some governance lives at the port layer as a hard constraint, not in the agent core as a soft guideline.

 Why HTMX Fits

 In October 2023, I came across the HOWL stack (Hypertext On Whatever Language you like).
 At the time, I had zero frontend experience and was overwhelmed by the JavaScript framework landscape.
-HTMX offered a different path: do almost everything on the backend and just send HTML to the browser.
+HTMX offered a different path: do everything on the backend and send HTML to the browser.

 There's a useful design boundary here: keep the page shell (layout, navigation, styles) as a fixed template, and let the agent generate only the content fragments that swap into it.
 HTMX partials should slot into an existing page structure, not re-render the whole page.
 This gives you a clean separation between what the framework owns (structure, styling, routing) and what the agent owns (content, data presentation, interactive elements).
 The shell is your port boundary on the frontend side.

 Want your data filtered a particular way?
-The agent just returns it that way.
+The agent returns it that way.
 Want a different view of the same data?
 The agent generates the appropriate HTML fragment.
 You don't need to anticipate every feature up front, because the agent can compose new responses on the fly.

 The Hard Parts